How to Deal With Stress

 When your body is in a stress response it’s all about survival.
 The brain shuts down any other processess that it can afford to wait with.
 There’s not really any room for luxuries like processing emotions, changing unconscious beliefs, learning, growth, rest, repair and cell renewal OR accessing other brainwave states.

-Breaking the stress cycle with the help of your physical body
+How do we deal with stress?
+We break the stress cycle with the help of your physical body

 If this is you and you want a way out of the stress cycle, then you need a way to stop the loop and relax out of your sympathetic nervous system.